 Top 7 Safety Tips for Hikers

 Hiking in the woods is a great pastime for almost everyone.
-It provides quality exercise, it also helps reduce stress levels and helps learn to appreciate nature.
+It provides quality exercise, helps reduce stress, and teaches one to appreciate nature.

 1. Plan For Everything